-Hair color in the box has come a long way though and I have experimented with different brands and products that have come out when I have a coupon to go with them.
+Hair color in the box has come a long way, though, and I have been able to experiment with different brands and products that have come out when I have a coupon to go with them.
 I have found that I rarely have to pay for the regular price on my hair color.

 1. Hair color is always on sale.
 If you look in CVS or the Walgreens flier, you will find that on almost any given week, they are running a special on hair color.
 Walgreens & CVS often will either give you a rebate on these products or some type of register reward.
 Wait for the sales on your favorite brands and try to stock up in conjunction with these.